Parasara Bhattar: Childhood and marriage

 According to legend, Parasara Bhattar is regarded to have been raised in the sanctum sanctorum of the Ranganathaswamy Temple, where he is said to have consumed the milk offered to the deity.
 He is stated to have once come across a highly learned man who held the title sarvajña (omniscient) while playing in the street.
 The infant is described to have scooped some soil in both of his hands and asked the man what it contained.
 When the man stood nonplussed, Parasara Bhattar laughed, and stated that they were fistfuls of soil, and suggested that the man relinquish his title.
 When the learned man learnt of the prankster's age and identity, he marvelled at his precociousness, and took him to the care of his foster-parents, who performed rituals to protect him from harm.
 In another legend, he is described to have flawlessly recited teachings from the Vedas upon his parents' prompting, and complained that he was not learning anything new in his classes.
 Following his education, when he was of age to get married, Ranganatha himself is described to have contracted his parents' desired alliance, with a girl from Periyanambi's family.
 After his wedding, in an episode, Parasara Bhattar is described to have once visited Ranganatha twice, having been driven away by the deity first and welcomed the second time.
 Parasara Bhattar proclaimed that he felt as though were being welcomed by his own parents the second time, a mindset that the deity encouraged him to maintain.

 Philosophy

 Parasara Bhattar believed in the co-divinity of Lakshmi Narayana, calling them 'Mother' and 'Father' and stating that their relationship was similar to that of the sun and sunlight.
-In his Sri Guna Rana Kosa, he stated that the goddess Sri (Lakshmi) maintains the unique role of pleading the cause of mortal beings to her consort Narayana (Vishnu), encouraging him to be gracious to his followers.
+In his Sri Guna Ratna Kosa, he stated that the goddess Sri (Lakshmi) maintains the unique role of pleading the cause of mortal beings to her consort Narayana (Vishnu), encouraging him to be gracious to his followers.
 This idea was adopted by Vedanta Desika.

 He believed that the recitation of the Vishnu Sahasranamam offers the absolution of sins and has no equal hymn.

 He is said to have offered ten precepts to his disciple, Nanjiyar.